oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Consider taking up this project if you...**

 * Are interested in using Firebase in an Android app.
-* Are interested in working on improving the performance of an application.
+* Are interested in working on system usage tracking and analytics.

 **Suggested Milestones**

-1. Implement Firebase integration for app system health stats (battery, CPU, memory, network, and disk), crashes, and Google Analytics.
+1. Integrate Firebase to track app-system health stats (battery, CPU, memory, network, and disk), crashes, and feedback/reporting.
-2. Introduce impressions tracking for all screens and major user flows in the app.
+2. Introduce Google Analytics to track in-app impressions (which button was clicked how many times, which screen was visited for how long, etc.)
-3. Track users who are typically offline, ensure that their stats are kept offline without using too much disk usage, upload these stats later once connectivity is retained, and ensure that these stats have a marker to indicate that they are associated with the corresponding user.
+3. For users who are typically offline, ensure that their stats are kept offline without using too much disk usage.
+Upload these stats later once connectivity is retained, and ensure that these stats have a marker to indicate that they are associated with the corresponding user.
 (This is to help users recover their progress if something happens to their phone.)

+**Notes:**
+- Your proposal should include how Firebase and Google Analytics will be introduced in the application.
+- You should also focus on mentioning the approach for saving the stats/analytics/logs offline and uploading these analytics once the user is online.

 ### 4.3.
 Additional interaction types